AetherialMist/JavaLearning/lesson-000/README.md

 See the [terminology](../terminology.md) page.
 The first time unfamiliar terminology is used, there will usually be a hyperlink to the terminology page.
 If not, there is always [Google](https://google.com).

+## Conversation

+I will occasionally have a conversation pretending to be you talking to me.
+I promise I'm not crazy, at least not in my opinion.

+> _When I pretend to be you, asking a question or complaining about something, it will appear like this!_

+And I will usually put my response to _your_ question or statement right below.

 ## Getting Started

 Sure you could write raw Java files using Microsoft Notepad, but you will not be able to run the code unless you install